rhyslwells/Data-Archive/content/standardised/OLAP (online analytical processing).md

 ---
+aliases: [OLAP]
+category:
+date modified: 27-07-2025
+tags: [data_cleaning, database]
 title: What is OLAP (Online Analytical Processing)?
-tags:
-  - database
-  - data_cleaning
-aliases:
-  - OLAP
-category:
 ---
 OLAP, or Online Analytical Processing, is a category of database technology.